Top cooking oil to enhance taste of your food - Amazon-fp News , Firstpost

 Light texture oil

 This edible oil is recommended by the Indian Medical Association for everyday cooking.
 It keeps your food light and lowers blood pressure as well as controls blood glucose in a healthy person.
-This oil is a low absorbent that makes your food light and oil-free.
-It also helps in reducing skin problems and aging signs like acne, fine lines, wrinkles, blemishes, and spots apart from helping in maintaining coagulation of blood.
-It has a neutral taste and a light texture that enhances the taste of food.
+This oil is low absorbent that makes your food light and oil free.
+It also helps in reducing skin problems and ageing signs like acne, fine lines, wrinkles, blemishes and spots apart from helping in maintaining coagulation of blood.
+It has neutral taste and a light texture that enhances the taste of food.
 This oil is a great choice for frying and sauteing.
 This oil is ideal for those who want to control cholesterol as it comes with the richness of Omega 3 and 6.

 Coconut oil rich in Vitamin E